albinmedoc/ha-attribute-sensor/README.md

-# Home Assistant Cleanmate Integration
+# Home Assistant Attribute Sensor

 The Attribute Sensor integration consumes a attribute value from another entity to determine it's own state.